 Inbound marketing requires a variety of different content types to appeal to personas in your audience.
-Some people enjoy reading long ebooks, while others would prefer watching a webinar.
-One of the more popular content mediums is infographics: well designed graphics that visually display data to tell a story.
+Some people enjoy reading long ebooks while others prefer watching a webinar.
+One of the more popular content mediums is infographics: well-designed graphics that visually display data to tell a story.

 Infographics have the potential to be virally shared because of their visual appeal and ease of consumption: targets can glance over them quickly to get the idea without applying effort to reading a book or watching a webinar.
 However, infographics can be difficult to create, especially as a startup.
 Here is a breakdown of best practices to get started:

 The best leaders spend more time listening rather than talking.
 After they listen, they provide feedback.
 One of the key traits of high-performance startup teams is the frequency and quality of feedback.
 Feedback is an essential currency in team management — it is how we optimize performance, keep people engaged and ensure that the entire team is aligned.

 Like many aspects of people management in startups, feedback is often undefined and lost in the shuffle of product development and sales chaos.
 First, let’s define 3 types of feedback: